-He served for thirty-five more years, retiring to Pitcombe, in Devon, where he passed away in 1961.
+He served for thirty-five more years, retiring to Pitcombe, in Devon, where he passed away on December 7th, 1961.

 Related Reading: Titanic's Officers | Captain Edward John Smith | Chief Officer Henry Tingle Wilde | First Officer William McMaster Murdoch | Second Officer Charles Herbert Lightoller | Third Officer Herbert John Pitman | Fourth Officer Joseph Groves Boxhall | Fifth Officer Harold Godfrey Lowe | Sixth Officer James Paul Moody |